 FedEx One Rate

-FedEx One Rate is actually a lot of different rates.
+FedEx One Rate is the term for their flat rate shipping option, and it is actually a number of different rates.
 The amount you’ll pay depends on the FedEx service you choose and the size of the box or envelope you use to ship the order.
 You must use FedEx packaging to take advantage of FedEx’s flat rate shipping program.

 What makes this service “flat rate” is that your shipping costs aren’t affected by the weight of the package.
 As long as your products are under the weight limit, you can ship using One Rate pricing.
 The weight limit is 10 pounds for envelopes and 50 pounds for boxes and tubes.